All Episodes

 During the global financial crisis, which was sparked by subprime lending, everybody was flipping houses.

-People are buying houses left and right, they're buying second homes, they're buying rental properties.
+People are buying houses left and right.

-The further detached you are from the use of the property from a bank's underwriting perspective, the higher likelihood there is to be a default on the mortgage, and you throw the keys to the bank.
+The further detached you are from the use of the property from a bank's underwriting perspective, the higher likelihood there is to be a default on the mortgage and you throw the keys to the bank.

 That's the roof you put over your head.